twirl/The-API-Book/src/en/clean-copy/05-Section IV. HTTP APIs & the REST Architectural Principles/07-http-api-errors.md

   12. The server is overloaded and cannot respond
   13. Unknown server error (i.e., the server is broken to the extent that it's impossible to understand why the error happened).

-From general considerations, the natural idea is to assign a status code for each mistake.
-Obviously, the `403 Forbidden` code fits well for mistake \#4, and the `429 Too Many Requests` for \#11.
+From general considerations, the natural idea is to assign a status code for each error.
+Obviously, the `403 Forbidden` code fits well for \#4, and the `429 Too Many Requests` for \#11.
 However, let's not be rash and ask first *for what purpose* are we assigning codes to errors?

 Generally speaking, there are three kinds of actors in the system: the user, the application (a client), and the server.
 Each of these actors needs to understand several important things about the error (and the answers could actually differ for each of them):
   1. Who made the mistake: the end user, the developer of the client, the backend developer, or another interim agent such as the network stack programmer?